smartdevicelink/sdl_core_guides/docs/Getting Started Part 2/index.md

   * `UI.IsReady` - The display availability
   * `VR.IsReady` - The voice recognition module availability
-  * `TTS.IsReady` - The Text-To-Speech module availability
+  * `TTS.IsReady` - The text to speech module availability
   * `Navigation.IsReady` - Navigation engine availability
   * `VehicleInfo.IsReady` - Indicates whether vehicle information can be collected and provided
   * `RC.IsReady` - Indicates whether vehicle RC modules are present and ready to communicate with SDL Core